protolayer/rpcauth-proto/README.md

 ### Authentication (who are you?)

-Authentication rules can be defined at both service and method levels.
-Method-level rules override service-level rules.
+Authentication rules can be defined at both service and method levels. **Method-level rules take precedence** over service-level rules.

 Auth: